pluckynumbat/dice-game-client/README.md

 ---
 ### All the information you need to run is above, and the following is just more context about the various details!

+---
+## Part 2.
+More Settings

+### Constants:
+The [constants](https://github.com/pluckynumbat/dice-game-client/blob/main/Assets/Scripts/Constants.cs) file (located at `project-root/Assets/scripts/Constants.cs`) holds settings like port numbers for the services which you might want to change if needed.
+If changed, the [constants file in the backend repo](https://github.com/pluckynumbat/dice-game-backend/blob/main/internal/shared/constants/constants.go) should also be changed in the same way.

+### Debug Menu (for development):
+The Debug Menu is accessible in the editor builds (and on macOS standalone builds) by pressing the `D` key.
+I created this to help me out during the development process.
+It has a bunch of options to make different requests to the backend, change screens, delete player prefs etc.

+---